skosana721/Wongani/_posts/2020-08-07-Capitalization.md

 ## Conclusion

-This kata taught me a lot about things that I did not know and it made things to be easy when I was doing the slice(a) challenge in freecodecamp.
+This kata taught me a lot about things that I did not know and it made things to be easy when I was doing the slice() challenge in freecodecamp.